This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 The first thing you will want to do is go to the “Planning” section.
 Which you will see circled in red in the screenshot below:

 On the planning page, you can test out potential pairs until your hearts content!
 Just type in the goats ID or their registered name for both the prospective sire and dam and click generate.
+Coming up with goat names, can be one of the most fun parts of raising goats.

 The planning tool will show you the planned pedigree as well as any line breeding/inbreeding.
 You can see an example pedigree below.